Philbywhizz/whizz80.com/content/project/overview.md

 Rather than creating a hardware clone of one of these past computers, the Whizz80 computer will actually be building the physical hardware.
 It will be of a modular design, with much of the design borrowed from a number of different websites, books and other reference material.
 (References and sources will be added to the [Appendix](/appendix) at a later date).

 By using a modular design each module is interchangeable and upgradeable to be as flexible as possible.
 Making extra hardware modules easier and flexible because of this modular design.
-Anyone can build this computer from the components, from a professional made PCB, soldering point-to-point wiring on a protoboard, wire-wrapping, or even build it on a breadboard.
+Anyone can build this computer from the components, from a professional made PCB, soldering point-to-point wiring on a prototype board, wire-wrapping, or even build it on a breadboard.
 I'm using all these methods!

 Building your own computer is a great way to learn how computers actually work and since studying it I have a greater appreciation and respect of the hardware of modern computers.
 Hopefully you will to.